 Comforting, creamy, and easy to make, you'll want to bookmark or pin this Sour Cream Chicken Enchilada recipe for dinner later.
 It all starts with a homemade Sour Cream Enchilada Sauce that provides a cozy foil for chicken enchiladas.

 I like to use a store-purchased Rotisserie chicken or roast my own at home and shred it for inclusion in these dreamy White Chicken Enchiladas.
-Pepperjack is my go-to cheese for Minnesota Tex-Mex, but Oaxaca and Chihuahua cheeses are great here too.
-And I insist on using corn tortillas because they are up to the job of preserving their texture - at least somewhat - when baked smothered in a creamy sauce.
+Pepperjack is my go-to cheese for Minnesota Tex-Mex, but Monterey Jack, white cheddar, Oaxaca, and Chihuahua cheeses are great here too.
+And I insist on using corn tortillas because they are up to the job of preserving their texture - at least somewhat - when baked and smothered in a creamy sauce.

 Since this recipe is easy to make, it's also easy to customize and/or garnish.
 I sprinkled on some parsley for the photo op, but my favorite way to garnish is with some pickled jalapenos.
 The spicy, acidic hit from pickled jalapenos helps cut through the richness of the Sour Cream Enchilada Sauce.